Combined Frequency Analysis Tool

 - If you want to compare frequencies across groups, select a grouping variable.
 If not, choose None.

-- Select the categorical columns you wish to analyze by clicking their names.
+- Select the categorical columns you wish to analyse by clicking their names.
+The grouping variable is automatically excluded.

-- Click **Analyze** to generate the combined frequency table.
+- Click Analyse to generate the combined frequency table.

 - Use the export buttons to save your results to a CSV or Word document for easy reporting.